bxparks/rpn83p/docs/USER_GUIDE_STORAGE.md

-# RPN83P User Guide: Storage Registers and Variables
+# RPN83P User Guide: Chapter 5: Storage Registers and Variables

 This document describes the numerical storage registers and the single-letter storage variables implemented by RPN83P.